kunal-go/kunalgosrani/README.md

 **About:**

-- Backend focused Full-Stack Software Engineer since 2017.
+- Full-Stack Software Engineer since 2017.
 - Love to meet and talk with new peoples.
 - Curious to learn new technology.